The intermediate level statistics in dynamically localized chaotic eigenstates: Billiard

 The quantum eigenstates were calculated using the method of Vergini and Saraceno \cite{VS1995} with great accuracy, for all eigenstates (587654) within the interval $k\in[2000,2500]$.
 The number of eigenstates below $k=2000$ is estimated by the Weyl rule as about 1.000.000.
-Then, when calculating the Poincar\'e Husimi functions, the momentum $p$ is rescaled by the eigenvalue $k_j$, such that $p=1$ corresponds to the original $p=k_j$.
-Two examples of the Poincar\'e Husimi functions are shown in figure \ref{fig2}.
+Then, when calculating the PHF, the momentum $p$ is rescaled by the eigenvalue $k_j$, such that $p=1$ corresponds to the original $p=k_j$.
+Two examples of the PHF are shown in figure \ref{fig2}.
+The relevant classical transport time for the global spreading on the chaotic component is estimated by numerical calculations as $N_T\approx 10^7$ collisions, and the semiclassical condition for the dynamical localization regime in our units is $k\le N_T/2$ \cite{BatRob2013}, which is very well satisfied.
+The tunneling effects disappear exponentially as $\propto \exp (- C k)$, where the constant $C>0$ is such that at $k \ge 2000$ the effects certainly entirely disappear as observed in \cite{BatRob2010}.